• Free Tours

 3- Take a Free Walking Tour with a local company

-Walking is the best way to see Barcelona and joining a local Free Walking Tour will help you understand a lot better what you are seeing.
+Walking is the best way to see Barcelona, and joining a local Free Walking Tour will help you understand a lot better what you are seeing.
 Runner Bean Tours offers, not one, but two different Free Tours every day, rain or shine.
 Both tours start at Plaça Reial at 11 am and 4.30 pm (in summer) and 11 am (in winter) and last for approximately 2.5 hours.
-Numbers are limited so reservations are recommended although not strictly necessary.
-If you haven’t booked, arrive 20 minutes early to secure a space on the tour of your choice.
+For quality purposes, numbers are limited, so reservations are highly recommended.

 Gothic Quarter Free Walking Tour